Ridhi0078/NeighborFit-Project/README.md

 ```bash
 VITE_API_URL=your backend url
 ```
-Integrate this in the frontend files where we have to fetch data from the localhost, in place of localhost:3000 add VITE_API_URL so that frontend fetch data from the deployed backend.
+Integrate this in the frontend files where you have to fetch data from the localhost, in place of localhost:3000 add VITE_API_URL so that frontend fetch data from the deployed backend.

 ## 📡 API Endpoints